mikey-t/dotnet-react-generator/readme.md

 ## What It Does

+- Checks that you have all pre-requisites met
-- Clone [dotnet-react-sandbox](https://github.com/mikey-t/dotnet-react-sandbox) into directory specified with `-o` option
+- Clones [dotnet-react-sandbox](https://github.com/mikey-t/dotnet-react-sandbox) into directory specified with `-o` option
-- Update placeholders based on options passed (mostly in .env.template)
+- Updates placeholders based on options passed (mostly in .env.template)
+- Sets up a docker-compose with a postgres database named from your `-d` option
-- Add hosts entry: `127.0.0.1 local.<specified url>`
+- Adds hosts entry: `127.0.0.1 local.<specified url from -u option>`
-- Npm install inside root of new project directory
+- Runs npm install inside root of new project directory
-- Sync .env files (sync .env.template to .env and copy to all relevant directories)
+- Syncs .env files (sync .env.template to .env and copy to all relevant directories)
-- Install or update dotnet ef tool (for database migrations)
+- Installs or updates dotnet-ef tool (for database migrations)
 - Generate self-signed SSL cert (for local use only)
 - Install generated SSL cert into trusted store (for trusted local https)
 - Npm install inside new project's client app directory (`<new project directory>/src/client`)